 Welcome!
 I own and operate a homeschool/microschool in my home in Carlsbad, California (Rancho Carrillo neighborhood).
 I am a licensed family home childcare and a multiple subject certificated teacher in the state of California.

 In these ever changing times within our public school system in California, I've felt a tug on my heart to create a safe and comfortable place for kids to come and learn.
 I am a mother of five and have taught 3rd grade and a 1st/2nd grade combination class at Bonsall Union School District and San Marcos Unified School District.
 If you can't tell already, I love kids.

 In the state of California your child can be exempt from public school if they meet with a certificated teacher for 3 hours a day, 175 days a year according to CA Dept of Education code 48224.
 This is the same number of days required for public and private school although there is no reporting required for this option.

-My homeschool consists of two sessions (morning 8:30-11:30 and afternoon 11:45-2:45) with 12 children enrolled in each session.
-They are taught all the standards and subjects that are required in a cozy home environment.
+My homeschool consists of two sessions (morning 8:30-11:30 and afternoon 11:45-2:45) Monday - Friday with 12 children enrolled in each session.
+They are taught all the subjects that are required in a cozy home environment.
 Some of it looks very much like a classroom with things like morning calendar, sharing, field trips, dress-up days, awards, and first day photos.
 Some of it will look different with things like cooking classes, gardening, & art.